IanDCarroll/GoScrumYourself/DailyScrum.md

   - Complete the new abstraction and integrate it into the code
   - create a better directory structure so that there's not just a jumble of files in the source directory
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
   - Time.
 And there's a danger that in refactoring this code, I'll have to do surgery on evey class method that calls the new function.
 I'll probably have to refactor the names sooner or later.
 And I might need to disinherit Announcer from Scriptographer at some point in the future.
 This gets into a question about which is worse, inheritance, or importing objects.
-I suppose it depends on how you implement them, but I can't just rely on Zed Shaw for my opinion.
+I suppose it depends on how you implement them, but I can't just rely on Zed Shaw for my opinion, as brilliant as he may be.

 12/5/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__